Retirement in a Time of Rising Interest Rates

 .

-In a year of decades-high inflation, investors in or nearing retirement have had to navigate the usual challenge of figuring out what investments work best for their retirement plan in a near-unprecedented economic environment and rising interest rates and inflation.
+After a year of decades-high inflation, investors in or nearing retirement have had to navigate the usual challenge of figuring out what investments work best for their retirement portfolio in an unprecedented economic environment and rising interest rates and inflation.

-With the latest interest rate hike from the Bank of Canada to quell rising inflation, rates have climbed by over 4% in the past year.
-Yields offered on annuities and GICs have also increased considerably, and these products have regained attention.
-However, as risk-free interest rates have increased, so too have expected returns on a balanced portfolio.
+A series of interest rate hikes by the Bank of Canada to quell rising inflation have taken interest rates up to 5.0% in October 2023, from 1.0% where they stood in April 20221.
+As a result, yields offered on secure savings accounts, GICs and life annuities have also increased considerably, and these products have regained attention.
+Yet, as risk-free interest rates have increased, so too has the expected return on a balanced portfolio of stocks and bonds.
 This might create more attractive choices for investors who need financial flexibility and can tolerate some volatility when considering retirement planning.
-That’s where solutions like the Longevity Pension Fund come in, which offer lifetime retirement income like an annuity within a flexible, mutual fund structure.
+That’s where solutions come in, like the Longevity Pension Fund, which offers lifetime retirement income in ways similar to a life annuity within a more flexible mutual fund structure.

 Key Takeaways:

-• With interest rates increasing by over 4% in the past year, the yields on GICs and annuities have also increased considerably, making these types of securities much more attractive investments.
+• With core interest rates increasing to 5% in the past year, the yields on GICs and annuities have also increased considerably, making these types of securities much more attractive investments.

-• Since rates have increased, the expected returns on a balanced portfolio have also risen.
-So, there’s a lot to be excited about for investors that rely on fixed-income solutions to generate income in retirement.
+• Since rates have increased, the expected returns on a balanced portfolio has also risen.
+So, there’s a lot to be excited about for investors seeking to generate income in retirement.

-• The Longevity Pension Fund is an actively managed balanced portfolio that has exposure to fixed-income securities, also benefitting from the rising interest rates.
+• The Longevity Pension Fund is an actively managed balanced portfolio that has also benefitted from the rising interest rates.

-As you can see, while both products provide lifetime income in a retirement plan, yearly returns on Longevity are expected to rise over time, while income from annuities remains constant.
+As you can see, while both products provide lifetime income in a retirement plan, yearly returns on Longevity are expected to rise over time, while the guaranteed income from life annuities remains constant.

 Deep-Dive Analysis: Looking Long Term

-Let’s dive in deeper to review the expected cash flows from each of these products and how that looks from a total income perspective and from the probability-weighted standpoint that factors in mortality.
+Let’s dive in deeper to review the expected lifetime cash flows from each of these products.

-• Assumed life expectancy used by Canadian pension plans.5
+• Assumed life expectancy tables used by Canadian pension plans4.

 Figure 1 - Annual income